-The above equation entails that Z_i^{t+1} at one location depends on all other grid cells and that the algorithm has a time 220 complexity of $O(N^2)$, which would render it unsuitable for frequent updating during LEM simulations.
-To avoid an excessively high computational load, we implement the algorithm using morphological erosion with a gray-scale structuring element (see MATLAB function ordfilt2), which is a minimum sliding window with additive offsets calculated from the window size and Sc.
-This significantly reduces run times as we calculate elevations at one location from the sliding window.
-225 Yet, this approach may retain gradients greater than S_c at steep and long slope sections.
-We solve this by calling the algorithm repeatedly until all slope values are equal or less than S_c .
+The equation above entails that z_i^{t+1} at one location depends on all other grid cells and that the algorithm has a time complexity of $O(N^2)$, which would render it unsuitable for frequent updating during LEM simulations.
+To avoid an excessively high computational load, we implement the algorithm using morphological erosion with a grayscale structuring element (see MATLAB function ordfilt2), which is a minimum sliding window with additive offsets calculated from the window size and S_c .
+This significantly reduces run times since we calculate elevations at one location from the sliding window.
+However, this approach may retain gradients greater than S_c at steep- and long-slope sections.
+We solve this by